IgorMarinhoArgollo/meme-generator/README.md

   * Semantic HTML

 ## How to use it
-  Just go to the page, select the meme image or upload it from your device, select the color of the text, type the top and bottom text and download it.<br><br>
+  Just go to the page, select the meme image or upload it from your device, select the color of the text, type the top and bottom text and download it.<br>

+## Run Locally
+  ### Requirements:
+   * Node v16
+   * Google Chrome

+  ### Cloning into your computer (via SSH)
+  On terminal:

+      git clone git@github.com:IgorMarinhoArgollo/pixel-art.git

+  ### Starting project locally
+  On the directory that you have cloned the repository, paste the command on terminal to start the application:

+      npm start

   Disclaimer:
   <br>
      The creator of this project shall not be liable for uploaded images; <br>